Hanako, a beautiful scarlet colored female Japanese koi fish, lived to be 226 years old.

 - Rocking with Elvis and The Beatles (60-70´s)

 OK, OK, OK, you get the point.
-Hanako was one son-of-a-fish OLD CHAGOI KOI.
-Not the biggest but certainly the oldest ever recorded.
+Hanako was a fascinating old chagoi koi.
+Not the biggest but certainly the oldest koi carp ever recorded in history.

 Rumors are that in her early days, she was a total slut in the pond.
 Banging anything koi-like that moved.
-But she was just ahead of her time, because that’s what all the young people do now anyway.
+But she was just ahead of her time, because that’s what all the young carp do now anyway.
 She would casually be swimming around, then slowly moving up on an unsuspected koi trying out really cheesy pick up lines.
 This was her favorite: “You’re KOI-LICIOUS”.
 It worked.
 Every.
 Damn.
 Time.